equinor/procosys-completion-api/README.md

 * Keys
 * Local URLs
 * Other secrets
+### Migration
+When running in development environment, the database is auto-migrated on application startup.
+This can be changed using the setting in appsettings.development.json.

+### Seeding
+The datebase can be seeded with test data.
+To do this, enable the feature in appsettings.development.json and start the application.
+>Note: This will run every time the application starts.
+To avoid multiple seedings, disable the feature after the application has started.

+## Visual Studio
+### Set secrets
+To open secrets.json, right-click on the startup project and select 'Manage User Secrets'.
+### Run

+Choose to run as *Equinor.ProcoSys.Completion.WebApi* in the dropdown menu and hit F5.

 This guide will help you set up your local environment to run the application using Docker Compose.